LeoTuet/nuxt-vuetify/README.md

 ## How to configure Vuetify

-To configure Vuetify just put your configuration under the `nuxtVuetify` configkey
+To configure Vuetify just put your configuration under the `nuxtVuetify` config key

 ```.ts
 export default defineNuxtConfig({